andreyrcdias/sam-fastapi-mangum-poc/README.md

 # sam-fastapi-mangum-poc

-PoC using AWS SAM, FastAPI, Mangum and Pydantic
+PoC using AWS SAM, FastAPI, Mangum, and Pydantic.

+The benefit is that we use FastAPI to generate our OpenAPI documentation and integrate it with API Gateway.

 ## Prerequisites